AlexIII/faovo-app/README.md

 ## TO-DO

-- Add user input for correction coefficients for the speed and distance
++ Add user input for correction coefficients for the speed and distance
 - Add a switch for cruise control (on/off)
+- Add lock/unlock switch
 + Do not show old values on app wake up
 + Add mean ride speed
 + Add chrome "experimental features flag" in-app notification